cobi-bike/DevKit-Simulator/README.md

-# COBI.bike DevKit Simulator
+# COBI.Bike DevKit Simulator

-The COBI.bike DevKit Simulator is a Chrome Extension to test COBI.bike modules in the browser with simulated data sources.
+The COBI.Bike DevKit Simulator is a Chrome Extension to test COBI.Bike modules in the browser with simulated data sources.
 Continuous riding & fitness data can be simulated by one of our sample cobitrack or GPX files.
 This project is part of the [COBI.bike DevKit](https://github.com/cobi-bike/devkit/).